NEW: Bobby Brown's lawyer says he's investigating "events that led to the hospitalization"

 “Twenty-one-year-old female in the bathtub, facedown.
 PD’s (police department’s) en route.”

-Brown was taken to a local hospital, where "she is still alive and breathing.
-Other than that, I don't know her condition," Holland said over the weekend.
+Brown was taken to a local hospital, where “she is still alive and breathing.
+Other than that, I don’t know her condition,” Holland said Saturday.

 A source close to the family told CNN on Monday that Brown was in “really bad shape.”

 Everyone is “hoping for the best, preparing for the worst” and “praying for a miracle,” the source said.

 Nobody knows what caused Brown’s unresponsiveness, Holland said, but police consider it a medical incident at this time.
 She said investigators had found nothing to indicate it was drug- or alcohol-related.

 Police had been to Brown’s residence recently.
 Somebody reported a fight there January 23, but nobody answered the door and officers found no evidence of an altercation, Holland said.